qwert312/Console-Finance-Tracker/README.md

 * Download and extract the Console-Finance-Tracker archive from the [releases](https://github.com/qwert312/Console-Finance-Tracker/releases/latest).
 * Run start.bat

-To work with the source code, simply download and extract the Source archive from the same location, and then open the Console-Finance-Tracker-2.0.0 folder.

 ## Usage

 The financial tracker can do the following: